vicapow/workout.js/README.md

 # A standard format and parser for crossfit workouts

-Here's an example of the crossfit workout [Abbate](http://www.crossfit.com/mt-archive2/007523.html):
+Here's an example of the crossfit workout [Abbate](http://www.crossfit.com/mt-archive2/007523.html) from Crossfit.com:

+    Run 1 mile
+    155 pound Clean and jerk, 21 reps
+    Run 800 meters
+    155 pound Clean and jerk, 21 reps
+    Run 1 Mile

+and the output of parsing the workout:

 ````javascript
 "abbate": [{